spokestack/spokestack.io/content/blog/integrating-spokestack-in-ios/index.md

 ### Usage

-The [spokestack-tray-ios example app](https://github.com/spokestack/spokestack-tray-ios/tree/master/SpokestackTrayExample) uses the “Spokestack” wakeword and [sample Minecraft NLU models](/blog/porting-the-alexa-minecraft-skill-to-ios-using-spokestack).
+The [spokestack-tray-ios example app](https://github.com/spokestack/spokestack-tray-ios/tree/master/SpokestackTrayExample) uses the “Spokestack” wake word and [sample Minecraft NLU models](/blog/porting-the-alexa-minecraft-skill-to-ios-using-spokestack).

 To create your own copy of the Spokestack/Minecraft Helper, add the `SpokestackTray` framework: